simonitalia/iBeacon/README.md

 Hacking with Swift

 # Education supplier
-This iOS app is developed as a guided project in the iBook tutorial "Hacking with Swift" which forms part of the "Hacking with Swift" tutorial series, authored by Paul Hudson.
+This iOS app project is from the iBook tutorial "Hacking with Swift" which forms part of the "Hacking with Swift" tutorial series, authored by Paul Hudson.

 # Topics / milestones